Anne-Gaelle-Cellenza/training-terraform-cicd-labs/labs/3-ReleasePipeline.md

 ### Before you start

-- Check your access to the Azure Subscription and Resource Group provided for this training.
+- Check your access to the **Azure Subscription** and **Resource Group** provided for this training.
-- Check your access to the Azure DevOps Organization and project provided for this training.
+- Check your access to the **Azure DevOps Organization** and **project** provided for this training.
+- The Azure DevOps project gets
-- Project has branch configuration according to the lab *1-Manage Terraform In Azure Repo Git* and backend configuration is done to match your Storage Account.
+  - branch configuration according to the lab *1-Manage Terraform In Azure Repo Git*,
+  - Azure Resource Manager Service Connections configured as
+    - name = *ARM Service Connection {env}* with env == DEV, UAT and PROD
+    - targetting Azure training subscription
+    - secret set as defined in associated Entra Id Service Principal
+    - SP having Contributor role onto Azure training subscription.

 ### Exercise 1: Create Environments

-In this exercise, we will create the 3 environments (in Azure DevOps) to match the 3 configuration we have.
+In this exercise, we will create two Azure DevOps environments for UAT and PROD.
 In Azure DevOps portal, go the *Pipelines* blade, and select *Environments*.
 Click on *Create environment*.

 ![create_env](../assets/environment_create.PNG)

-Enter the *Name* and *Description* for the environment to create (start with `dev`):
+Enter the *Name* and *Description* for the environment to create (start with `uat`):

-- **Name**: dev *(keep it lowercase)*
+- **Name**: uat *(keep it lowercase)*
-- **Description**: Dev environment
+- **Description**: UAT environment
 - Keep the *None* default selection for *Resource*.

-Repeat this step for the `uat` and `prod` environments.
+Repeat this step for the `prod` environment.

 ### Exercise 2: Set approbation

 In this exercise we will configure an approval step before deploying to `uat` and `prod` environments.
-The workflow is:
+The complete workflow will look like:
 - deploy to `dev` without approval,
-- requires a manual approbation for the other two environments.
+- require a manual approbation for the other two environments (should only be given when the Terraform plan from `dev` is reviewed and validated).

 In Azure DevOps portal, go to *Pipelines* blade, and select *Environments*.
 Select the `uat` environment.